-It is rare for properties in Heaton Moor and has limited impact for conveyancing in Heaton Moor but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.
+It’s unusual for properties in Heaton Moor and has limited impact for conveyancing in Heaton Moor but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.

-If the lease is recorded at the land registry - and almost all are in Heaton Moor - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
+If the lease is recorded at the land registry - and most are in Heaton Moor - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.